 There are also supply chain risks.
 In August 2018 Australia made the call to block the Chinese telecom giants from supplying equipment to the nascent Australian 5G network.
 Mike Burgess, the director-general of the Australian Signals Directorate, said that the ban on Chinese telecom firms like Huawei Technologies and ZTE was in Australia’s national interest and would protect the country’s critical infrastructure.

+Telecom companies have also faced a number of distributed denial-of-service (DDoS) attacks against the internet providers that caused outages across Twitter, Netflix, Paypal and other services.
+It also disabled some subscribers’ routers permanently, which meant they had to replace them physically.
 DDoS (distributed denial of service) attacks remain a serious threat to telecoms providers around the world as attackers discover ever more ways of boosting the power and scale of attacks.

+Telcos are the prime target for DDoS attacks.
+As much as 65% of the global DDoS attacks in 2018 were aimed at communication services providers and the figure still remains high in 2020.
 Kaspersky Lab’s DDoS intelligence report for Q2, 2016 notes that websites in 70 countries were targeted with attacks.
 By far the most affected country was China, with South Korea and the US also among the leaders.
 70.2% of all detected attacks were launched from Linux botnets, with cybercriminals paying close attention to financial institutions working with cryptocurrency.
 Another trend observed in Q2 was the use of vulnerable IoT devices in botnets to launch DDoS attacks.

 Direct attacks can reduce network capacity, degrade performance, increase traffic exchange costs, disrupt service availability and even bring down Internet access if ISPs are affected.
 With a growing number of connected devices and systems supporting mission-critical applications in areas such as healthcare and transport, unexpected downtime could be life threatening.
 Further, DDoS attacks can be a cover for a deeper, more damaging secondary attack, or a route into a key enterprise subscriber or large-scale ransomware attack.